 They can reach a length of 1.6 - 1.9 metres and weigh 4-8 kilograms, males are larger than females.
 Their diret consists of fish, sometimes turtles, crustaceans and it has even been recorded that a really hungry Buallum will attack and eat shorebirds.
 They have quite a short life, only living to be thirty years old.

 They have the largest bill of all bird species and it can grow to be 18 inches in length.
 Their throat pouch can hold 13 litres of water, before swallowing their prey they move their head forward to release all of the water out of their pouch.

 The biggest threat posed to Buallum is being entangled in fishing line.
 The line cuts their legs leaving open wounds, and when left untreated this can cause infection and unfortunately most will die.

 Did you know that each year worldwide around 1 million shorebirds and 100,000 marine mammals die from plastics?
 THIS IS NOT OK

 Join us Hervey Bay Eco Marine Tours to help keep our oceans healthy and safe for all marine life.
 Onboard the Milbi and in our office there's a water dispenser and we ask that you bring your own drink bottle and your welcome to refill at any time.

-Eco friendly drink bottles and coffee flasks are also available for sale in our office we'll even fill them up for you!
+Eco friendly drink bottles and coffee flasks are also available for purchase in our office we'll even fill them up for you!